sdondley/Dist-Zilla-for-Beginners/tutorial13.md

 with this though your `Changes` file might be a lot to wade through.

-Ideally, however, you will craft each version summary with all the love and attention you can muster to help you stand out as the conscientious developer that you are.
+Ideally, however, you will craft each version summary with all the love and attention you can muster so you stand out as the conscientious developer that you are.
 As such a developer, this tutorial will not bother showing you how to generate your Change log from git.
-If you are truly that lazy as to not want to write summaries for your end users, you can seek out another tutorial for that.
+If you are too lazy as to not want to write summaries for your end users, you can seek out another tutorial for that.
 Rant over.
 At least you know where we stand on this matter.